National Weaving Center in Tashigang

 • Martha: Plaid weave usually with red or maroon as the dominant color.

-• Sertha: Plaid weave usually with yellow or orange as the dominate color.
+• Sertha: Plaid weave usually with yellow or orange as the dominant colour.

-• Thara: Woven only for production of horizontal striped Kira with white as the dominate color.
+• Thara: Woven only for the production of horizontal striped Kira with white as the dominant colour.

-• Kamtham Jardrima: Striped weave incorporating the colors of the rainbow.
+• Kamtham Jardrima: Striped weave incorporating the colours of the rainbow.

 • Mentsi Martha: Alternate yellow warp bands with plain weave red ground.